Building Accessible Flexible Forms

 Senior Accessibility Designer, 2U Inc

-Prior to this project, these forms were built manually, requiring lots of developer work for both initial standup and maintenance.
-We set out to replace this manual workflow with a CMS for managing both forms and student information, with a new forms layout and UI to go with it.
+Prior to this project, these forms were built manually, requiring weeks developer work for both initial standup and maintenance.
+We set out to replace this manual workflow with a CMS for managing both forms and student information, with a new modular form UI to go with it.

 My Role